Brownlow Cecil, 4th Marquess of Exeter: Political career

 Exeter was elected to the House of Commons for Northamptonshire North in 1877, a seat he held until 1895, and served under his kinsman Lord Salisbury as Vice-Chamberlain of the Household from 1891 to 1892.
 In 1891 he was admitted to the Privy Council.
 He succeeded his father in the marquessate in 1895 and took his seat in the House of Lords.

-Apart from his political career Lord Exeter was a Captain in the Grenadier Guards and Colonel in the 3rd and 4th Battalions of the Northamptonshire Regiment.
+Apart from his political career Lord Exeter served as a Captain in the Grenadier Guards and later, on 15 August 1877, was appointed a Major in the Northampton and Rutland Militia commanded by his father.
+The regiment became the 3rd and 4th Battalions, Northamptonshire Regiment, in 1881 and he succeeded his father and uncle as Lieutenant-Colonel Commmandant in 1889.
+He retained the command until his death.
 He also served as a Deputy Lieutenant of Lincolnshire.